Then came the war; and I went with the rest,

 Here are two people who would like to write:

-I got back to our fellows and I soon realised what had happened when they didn’t see me; but I was so interested in finding myself unchanged that I hadn’t time to think of anything else.
-I wanted to tell them not to fear death and all that, but I couldn’t.
-After a time I began to see the Jap dead, they were helping their own fellows, and the living Japs could sometimes see and hear them, and they used all the information given, and this made feel that we should be able to do the same.
+I got back to our fellows and I soon realized what had happened when they didn’t see me; but I was so interested in finding myself unchanged that I hadn’t time to think of anything else.
+I wanted to tell them not to fear death and all that but I couldn’t.
+After a time I began to see the Jap dead.
+They were helping their own fellows, and the living Japs could sometimes see and hear them, and they used all the information given, and this made me feel that we should be able to do the same.
 I tried awfully hard, but I couldn’t warn or suggest anything which could be accepted by the brains of our fellows, so I wandered off wondering what to do next.

 I didn’t exactly want to leave them to it, but there didn’t seem to be any alternative, so I did.
 I wandered off into the forest, and for a time forgot all about the war, and all that my friends were going through because I became so fascinated by the life that I saw all around me.
-I know the jungle well, I have lived in it alone for months on end, and I came back to it seeking rest and peace after the turmoil of war, and I found all I sought and more—much more.
+I know the jungle well.
+I have lived in it, alone, for months on end, and I came back to it seeking rest and peace after the turmoil of war, and I found all I sought and more, much more.
 I suddenly found that I was seeing things that had been hidden from me during the whole of my physical life.
 I cannot describe the beauty of the life around me.
-The jungle is always rich in colour, sound and beauty of trees and flowers but now behind each thing that I knew so well lurked a hidden meaning, and some beautiful ray or sound seemed to permeate the very texture of the jungle life….
+The jungle is always rich in color, sound and beauty of trees and flowers, but now behind each thing that I knew so well lurked a hidden meaning, and some beautiful ray or sound seemed to permeate the very texture of the jungle life.

 I can’t explain.
 I was superbly happy and entirely myself, but that self had grown in comprehension, and in power to experience contentment and bliss.